chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

    the next time through the loop?
 -  Have I thought of variables needed in the middle and declared them;
    do other things need initialization?
--  Will the continuation condition enventually fail?
+-  Will the continuation condition eventually fail?
 -  Separate thing to be done once before the repetition (code before the loop) from repetitive actions (in loop) from actions not repeated but done after the loop (code after the loop).
 Missing this distinction